bandana147/genuine-milo/README.md

 http://localhost:6456
 ```
 4. On your `localhost:3000/` or the `main-<project>-<owner>` versions of your site, add the URL params: `?milolibs=local`
-5. You should see milo changes occuring on cc pages.
+5. You should see milo changes occuring on genuine pages.
-6. When needing to test on a cc page while making a PR for milo, add the URL params: `?milolibs=<name-of-milo-branch>`to your test URLs.
+6. When needing to test on a genuine page while making a PR for milo, add the URL params: `?milolibs=<name-of-milo-branch>`to your test URLs.

 ## Creating New Blocks
 When creating new blocks, first vet any requirements/author-experience in milo-community.
 There may be a way to acheive your goals with what currently exists in milo.